Bend light and color with prism photography.

 Integrate prism effects into your work.

 Once you are familiar with the basics of prism photography, you’ll find it an easy, quick way to add creative effects to your work.
 Portrait and wedding photographers often need to create unique and memorable images for their clients.
 Rainbows and psychedelic light can become one more effect to offer clients.
-They might help you to stand out as a photographer who has mastered creating magic with light.
+They might help you stand out as a photographer who has mastered creating magic with light.
 Plus, a six-inch prism can be a small, inexpensive addition to your repertoire and your camera bag.

-It’s also possible to add rainbow effects and other flourishes in Adobe Photoshop and with practice, any photographer can add and amplify effects both in front of the camera and in post-production.
+It’s also possible to add rainbow effects and other flourishes in Adobe Photoshop, and with practice, any photographer can add and amplify effects both in front of the camera and in post-production.

 Contributors